Chitra Poornima - Erase Deep Seated Karma on Chitra Poornima

 The Golden Day for Everlasting Success

 Chitra Poornima or Chitra Full Moon occurs when Sun is in its exalted state of Aries (close to the Earth) and when the Moon is aligned with the bright Star called Chitra in the constellation of Libra.
 Libra is the sign that seeks balance.

+Chitra Poornima is the day sacred to Chitra Gupta, the Keeper of Deeds.
+Lord Brahma created Chitra Gupta through the Sun God and He is considered as the younger brother of Lord Yama.
+Chitra Gupta keeps the good and bad register of every birth and according to ancestral belief, it is he who tallies your positive karma against negative and declares the result to the Judge on High.
 It is highly auspicious of all the Pournami days (full moon days), and is the right time to gain Chitra Gupta blessings to wash away all your sins and to bag the virtue for the life beyond!

 Legend behind Chitra Poornima

 According to Vedic tradition, Brihaspati is the guru or preceptor of Lord Indra, the King of the Gods.
 Indra disobeyed Brihaspati on one occasion and the guru, in order to teach him a lesson, temporarily gave up his advisor role to Indra.
 During the period of the guru’s absence, Indra did many evil deeds.
 When the compassionate guru resumed his duty again, Indra wanted to know what he should do to expiate the wrongs he had done in his guru’s absence.
 Brihaspati asked Indra to undertake a pilgrimage.